 - ¼ cup caramel 80g

 - Flaky Sea Salt for garnish

-- Preheat the oven to 350 F and grease and parchment line an 8×8” baking pan so the parchment hangs slightly over the sides.
-This will help remove the cake from the pan to cool.
+- Preheat the oven to 350℉/177℃ and grease and parchment line an 8x8” baking pan with overhangs.

 - In a bowl, sift together the flour, sugar, cocoa powder, baking soda, baking powder, and salt.

-- In a large mixing bowl, combine the sour cream, vegetable oil, whole milk, eggs, and vanilla and whisk to combine.
+- In a large mixing bowl, combine the sour cream, vegetable oil, whole milk, eggs and whisk to combine.

 - Add the dry ingredients to the sour cream mixture and mix to combine using a rubber spatula or wooden spoon.
 It will be a bit thick at this point.